smodnix/smodnix.github.io/about.markdown

 # About me

-I'm Ilkin Qasimov, also known as smodnix.
+I'm Ilkin Gasimov, also known as smodnix.
 I passionate about web application security.

 I also love labs/wargames, so here are some I have completed: